reiserFSs/hyperevmlpmonitor/README.md

 - Modular architecture for maintainability

 # Installation
 Git clone this repository or download the files as a zip from Git and extract them into a new folder.
+Installation for Windows should be similar if you have Python3 installed.
+Would recommend using the Git Bash terminal for Windows.

 ```
 git clone https://github.com/reiserFSs/hyperevmlpmonitor